 In the death and resurrection of Jesus, God’s new world has dawned, and we get to proclaim it to each other.
 What a blessed contrast this is to getting advice!

-Finally, we seek to becoming a “going” people.
-Like Jesus, we want to actively look for and move toward the last, the lost, and the least, to be present among them and discern what God is doing.
+Finally, we seek to becoming a “going” and “joining” people.
+Like Jesus, we want to actively look for and move toward the marginalized, to be present among them, join with them in solidarity, and discern what God is doing in the midst of that joining.

 We seek to always be looking for where God’s grace is taking us out of our comfort zone and into new realms of mission.
 We seek to discern and participate in the prayer that Jesus taught his disciples to pray, for God’s kingdom to come among us, for his will to be done on earth as it is in heaven.